Vinton County, Ohio

 Vinton County is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 12,800, making it the least populous county of Ohio.
 Its county seat is McArthur.
-The county is named for Samuel Finley Vinton, a US Representative from Ohio (1823–37, 1843–51).
+The county is named for Samuel Finley Vinton, a US Representative from Ohio (1823–1837, 1843–1851).

 History

-Vinton County was formed on March 23, 1850, with land from Athens, Gallia, Hocking, Jackson, and Ross counties, and was named after Smauel Finley Vinton.
-At the same time, Vinton County had at four iron furnaces producing iron.
+Vinton County was formed on March 23, 1850, with land from Athens, Gallia, Hocking, Jackson, and Ross counties, and was named after Samuel Finley Vinton.
+At the same time, Vinton County had at least four iron furnaces producing iron.
 In 1926, Maude Collins became the first female sheriff in Ohio.

 Geography

 According to the United States Census Bureau, the county has a total area of 415 sqmi, of which 412 sqmi is land and 2.6 sqmi (0.6%) is water.

 Waterways

 Most of Vinton County is in the Raccoon Creek watershed.
 Most of the rest of the county, to the west, is in the Salt Creek watershed.